coaster-cloud/storefront/README.md

 **This project is not meant for re-use.** It is open source to make it easy to contribute.
 We provide no support if you want to run your own, and will do breaking changes without notice.

+## Work in Progress
+coaster.cloud is already a single page application (SPA) but still shares some interfaces with a legacy PHP backend application.
+These interfaces have to be solved before this repository can be filled completely and taken live.
+Therefore, this repository is still "incomplete".
+These tasks have to be done in the legacy PHP app before we can continue with this WebApp:

+- [ ] Replace all legacy RESTful Endpoints with new GraphQL API
+- [ ] Move all translations from API to Single Page Application
+- [x] Move Media Service to own Microservice

 ## Installation
 You only need [docker-compose](https://docs.docker.com/compose/) to install this application.
 The app container contains all dependencies for building and serving the application.
 The installation can take a few minutes.